alphagov/government-service-design-manual/guides-and-toolkits/maintaining-services/actingonuserfeedback.md

 Once you have created structures to deal with user feedback (see the “Helpdesk” article), you will want to figure out how to make the best use of user feedback to improve your service and the user experience.

 ##Treating Contacts as Defects##
-One very ambitious improvement model that you can use treats each contact from a user as ultimately due to a defect in the product itself, either in your support model for it or in the communications processes you use to handle contacts.
+One very ambitious improvement model that you can use treats each contact from a user as ultimately due to a defect in the service itself, either in your support model for it or in the communications processes you use to handle contacts.
 While this perhaps overstates the reality for some kinds of contacts--is a user’s email of thanks and appreciation genuinely a defect?--it is an excellent way to focus critical thinking on how you provide service.

 ##Stratifying Contact Data##
 Your ability to act quickly and constructively on user feedback will ultimately depend on the degree to which you can stratify contacts for analysis.